 I went to the mall to buy a shirt that was advertised to be on sale.
 Unfortunately, the store was sold out of the shirt in my size.
 The salesperson picked up the phone and called the other stores in the area, but to no avail.
 None of their stores had the shirt.
 That’s when the salesperson called a competitor in the mall.
 She found the shirt, in my size, and had the store hold it for me.
 Pretty impressive!
 Her effort earned her my loyalty.

 I once heard a similar story.
 Everything was exactly the same except for the ending.
 Rather than send the customer to the competitor’s store to pick up the item, the salesperson asked the customer to come back in about fifteen minutes.
 The salesperson went to the other end of the mall, bought the shirt from a different store, and brought it back to sell to the customer.
 It didn’t matter that the store didn’t make any money on that sale.
 What mattered is that the salesperson took care of her customer.

-I’ve been a believer of this concept since the beginning of my career.
-The late Dr. Theodore Levitt, professor at Harvard Business School, used to say, “The function of a business is to get and keep your customers.”
-If you ask people, “What the function of a business?” most will say, “To make money.”
-Unfortunately they are wrong.
+I’ve been a believer in this concept since the beginning of my career.
+The late Dr. Theodore Levitt, a professor at Harvard Business School, used to say, “The function of a business is to get and keep your customers.”
+If you ask people, “What is the function of a business?” most will say, “To make money.”
+Unfortunately, they are wrong.
 Making money is the goal, and if you confuse the function with the goal, you may not hit your goal.

 So, don’t chase the money.
 Chase the customer!

 Shep Hyken is a customer service/CX expert, award-winning keynote speaker, and New York Times bestselling author.
 Learn more about Shep’s customer service and customer experience keynote speeches and his customer service training workshops at www.Hyken.com.
 Connect with Shep on LinkedIn.

 Sign up for instant access to Shep’s research report on customer service and customer experience.

 "*" indicates required fields